danielvicentini/socialdistance/README.md

 It is necessary to activate at least 1 camera for Facial Mask Detection to start analyzing it and recording.
 Use the "start camera" for that.

+It is necessary enough data for a proper report quality.
+We suggest at least one week of data.

 ## How the Project Works